Dear valued guests, friends, and partners,

 At Nepal Sanctuary Treks, we care about the experience of every single guest and our sole purpose, as always, is your health and safety.
 In light of the impact and changes triggered by the Coronavirus, we want to ensure that our attention centered on the health and safety of all our valued guests and staff members, without compromising the high standards and quality of your trip experience.

-Considering the emerging COVID-19 situation, Nepal Sanctuary Treks will be taking standard for safety and hygiene very seriously, along with additional steps to make sure the safety of our guests and employees.
+Considering the emerging COVID-19 situation, Nepal Sanctuary Treks will be taking standards for safety and hygiene very seriously, along with additional steps to make sure the safety of our guests and employees.

 Prior to your trip, we recommend you check your government’s travel advisory and the World Health Organization website for the most current information about destinations and permitted travel from each country.